opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

-The current test cases in HA cover the basic area of failure and resource overload conditions for a cloud platform's service availability, including all of the basic cloud capability services, and basic compute and storage loads, so it is a meaningful first step for CVP.
+The current test cases in HA cover the basic area of failure and resource overload conditions for a cloud platform's service availability, including all of the basic cloud capability services, and basic compute and storage loads, so it is a meaningful first step for OVP.
 We expect additional high availability scenarios be extended in future releases.

 4. Resiliency